Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Implications for the Timestep

 This can easily be computed alongside the forces defined above at no additional computational cost.

-Briefly, for the ``local neighbor'' based models for $h_{a}$ (e.g.\ the $\tilde{\rho}$ and $n_{\rm NGB}$ models in \S~\ref{sec:ex.rho}-\ref{sec:ex.n}), inserting the definition of $\boldsymbol{\Upsilon}$ immediately shows that this is equivalent to $\Delta t_{a} \lesssim C / |\nabla_{\rm SPH} \cdot {\bf v}|$, where $\nabla_{\rm SPH} \cdot {\bf v}$ is the classic SPH kernel estimator of the velocity divergence.
-This is itself roughly equivalent to a (comoving) Courant-like criterion, $\Delta t_{a} \lesssim C \, h_{a} / v_{{\rm sig},\,a}$, where the signal velocity $v_{{\rm sig},\,a}$ is some appropriately-weighted measure of the maximum {\em relative} velocity |${\bf v}_{a} - {\bf v}_{b}|$ of all particles within the interaction kernel $W$.
+Briefly, for the ``local neighbor'' based models for $\varepsilon_{a}$ (e.g.\ the $\tilde{\rho}$ and $n_{\rm NGB}$ models in \S~\ref{sec:ex.rho}-\ref{sec:ex.n}), inserting the definition of $\boldsymbol{\Upsilon}$ immediately shows that this is equivalent to $\Delta t_{a} \lesssim C / |\tilde{\nabla} \cdot {\bf v}|$, where $\tilde{\nabla} \cdot {\bf v}$ is a simple kernel estimator of the velocity divergence (identical to the estimator commonly used in SPH methods).
+This is itself roughly equivalent to a (comoving) Courant-like criterion, $\Delta t_{a} \lesssim C \, \varepsilon_{a} / v_{{\rm sig},\,a}$, where the signal velocity $v_{{\rm sig},\,a}$ is some appropriately-weighted measure of the maximum {\em relative} velocity |${\bf v}_{a} - {\bf v}_{b}|$ of all particles within the interaction kernel $W$.
 This is illustrated in Fig.~\ref{fig:plummer.dt}.
-As shown in \citet{hopkins:fire2.methods} (especially \S~2 \&\ 4 and Figs.~15-20 therein), where adaptive softening methods following both the $\tilde{\rho}$ and $n_{\rm NGB}$ methods are extensively tested with different timestep and integration schemes, it is essential to include this sort of timestep limiter in order to integrate these schemes stably, because of how the softening is sensitive to the local particle order (by definition).
-There the authors show explicitly that such a restriction (with $C \lesssim 0.25$, for Eq.~\ref{eqn:courant}, and a similar signal-velocity based criterion to catch cases where $|\nabla_{\rm SPH} \cdot {\bf v}|$ under-estimates the change about to occur), as well as a corresponding ``wakeup'' condition for adaptive timestepping as in \citet{saitoh.makino:2009.timestep.limiter}\footnote{Defined, like with hydrodynamics, such that any particle which has a potentially-interacting neighbor approach its kernel on a much smaller timestep must be ``awakened'' and moved to a lower corresponding timestep to prevent the faster-evolving neighbor from changing {\em its own} neighbor configuration too much in a timestep.} are all required not just to maintain accuracy, but also to actually ensure that the scheme conserves energy (the point of adding the correction terms in the first place) and to prevent a serious numerical instability that can occur which can cause artificial collapse of particle clusters to arbitrarily high densities (somewhat akin to hydrodynamic instabilities with $C \gg 1$, but with a pairing-instability-like runaway condition).\footnote{As discussed in \citet{hopkins:fire2.methods}, this can be simply understood by considering the ``test particle limit,'' illustrated in Fig.~\ref{fig:h.crossing}.
-Take two nearby, equal-mass particles $a$ and $b$ in (relative) isolation, with velocities approaching one another, in a smooth, static background potential.
-Since they are collisionless, the particles should simply ``move through'' one another without feeling any perturbation, and most integrators with e.g.\ fixed softening will allow them to do so (correctly) in an arbitrarily large timestep.
-The ``gravity-based'' methods (the $\hat{\Phi}$, $\hat{\bf a}$, ${\bf T}$-based softening models in \S~\ref{sec:ex}) of course allow this (as they should), since the background potential is smooth.
-But in the ``local neighbor'' based methods ($\tilde{\rho}$ and $n_{\rm NGB}$-based rules in \S~\ref{sec:ex}), the softening length by definition depends on the local particle or mesh-generating-point configuration.
-This changes, deforming $h$ and giving rise to $\mathcal{O}(1)$ changes in $\boldsymbol{\Upsilon}$, as the two particles ``move through'' each other's softening kernels (with the change especially rapid as their centers approach).
-As a result, integrating ``smoothly'' and accurately through this (and maintaining energy conservation, since this is only ensured at integration-accuracy level in the methods here) necessarily requires a Courant-like condition where the particles are only allowed to move a small fraction of their own softening length per timestep, to spread the ``encounter'' over many timesteps.}
+As shown in \citet{hopkins:fire2.methods} (especially \S~2 \&\ 4 and Figs.~15-20 therein), where adaptive softening methods following both the $\tilde{\rho}$ and $n_{\rm NGB}$ methods are extensively tested with different timestep and integration schemes, it is essential to include this sort of timestep limiter in order to integrate these schemes stably, because of how the softening (and therefore energy conservation) is sensitive to the local particle order (by definition).
+There the authors show explicitly that such a restriction (with $C \lesssim 0.25$, for Eq.~\ref{eqn:courant}, and a similar signal-velocity based criterion to catch cases where $|\tilde{\nabla} \cdot {\bf v}|$ under-estimates the change about to occur), as well as a corresponding ``wakeup'' condition for adaptive timestepping as in \citet{saitoh.makino:2009.timestep.limiter}\footnote{Defined, like with hydrodynamics, such that any particle which has a potentially-interacting neighbor approach its kernel on a much smaller timestep must be ``awakened'' and moved to a lower corresponding timestep to prevent the faster-evolving neighbor from changing {\em its own} neighbor configuration too much in a timestep.} are all required not just to maintain accuracy, but also to actually ensure that the scheme conserves energy (the point of adding the correction terms in the first place) and to prevent a serious numerical instability that can occur which can cause artificial collapse of particle clusters to arbitrarily high densities (somewhat akin to hydrodynamic instabilities with $C \gg 1$, but with a pairing-instability-like runaway condition).